 25. Final walk-through with the client and/or landlord

-A final walk-through of the data center will be conducted with the client and/or landlord to ensure that all tasks have been completed to their satisfaction and that the data center is ready for its next use.
+We will conduct a final walk-through of the data center with the client and/or landlord to ensure that we have completed all tasks to their satisfaction.
+This ensures that the data center is ready for its next use.

 USA Decom is a leading company to provide decommission of data center services.
-We have a team of experienced professionals who have the expertise and skills to handle all of the tasks listed above, as well as a commitment to safety, compliance, and quality.
-We have experience working with a wide range of clients and industries and are dedicated to providing the best possible service at all times.
-With USA Decom, you can trust that your data center decommissioning project will be done safely, efficiently, and within budget.
+We have a team of experienced professionals with the expertise and skills to handle all of the tasks listed above.
+Additionally, we commit ourselves to maintaining safety, compliance, and quality.
+We, drawing upon our experience working with a wide range of clients and industries, dedicate ourselves to providing the best possible service.
+We strive for excellence at all times.
+Trust that USA Decom will execute your data center decommissioning project safely, efficiently, and within budget.
 Contact us today to tell us about your upcoming decommissioning project.